raijisse/Udacity-SDC-P2-Advanced-Finding-Lanes/P2_writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The code to demonstrate this step in included in the cell 2 and 3 of the notebook.
+I simply use the calibration matrix obtained through the `cv2.calibrateCamera()` and apply it to a test image.
+The undistorded output looks like this one:

 ![alt text][image2]

+If we zoom in a bit, we can see that the traffic sign on the left looks a bit flattened.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.